- 1. You must have reached preservation age.

 - salary sacrificing reduces a person’s taxable income while the sacrificed contributions reside in a concessionally taxed environment.

 - earnings on pension assets are tax-free within the fund, and the earnings on contributions will be subject to up to 15% tax compared to a person’s marginal rate of tax on income outside the fund.
+(Note that if your adjusted taxable income is higher than $300,000, your concessional super contributions will be hit with an additional 15% tax, taking total tax on super contributions to 30%.)

 - pension income paid from a TRIP to a fund member is tax-free for over-60s, which means tax is payable only on the reduced taxable income from a person’s salary.
 (For under-60s, pension income still forms part of an individual’s assessable income and the individual is eligible for a 15% pension offset/rebate.)